Augie-Environmental-Studies/gardens/README.md

 We, however, decided against these because we don't need the extra features that come with them.
+With Hugo, Doks, and GitHub Pages, we were able to make our website fast and free.

 **How can I run a development server?**<br>
-If you're a non-technical user, you don't need this part, but this will be useful if you'd like to improve the general source code of our website.
+If you're a non-technical user, you don't need this part, but this will be useful if you'd like to tinker with the general source code of our website.

 ```bash